Cat-Ching's Divine Will

 Basically the same as Leaping Grass, except you can't carry the Spring Trap around.

-Rotting Trap
+21 Rotting

 Monsters who step on this trap are instantly defeated and transform into a Rotten Onigiri.